slavaim/MacOSX-IOKit-Hooker/README.md

     )
 ```

-there are two types of hooking
+there are two hooking types

 ```
 typedef enum _DldHookType{